The History of NSDC

 By 2001, each State and Territory government had issued a full apology to the Stolen Generations (as recommended in the Bringing them home Report), but the Federal Government had not, with then Prime Minister John Howard refusing time and time again to issue an apology on behalf of the nation.

-At the launch of the ‘Us taken away kids’ report by the Human Rights and Equal Opportunity Commission in Sydney on 11 December 2007, Minister for Indigenous Affairs Jenny Macklin announced a commitment by the new Prime Minister Kevin Rudd to apologise to the Stolen Generations, and to ‘framing this apology, both the language and the nature of the apology, in a consultative and respectful way’.
+At the launch of the ‘Us taken away kids’ Report by the Human Rights and Equal Opportunity Commission in Sydney on 11 December 2007, Minister for Indigenous Affairs Jenny Macklin announced a commitment by the new Prime Minister Kevin Rudd to apologise to the Stolen Generations, and to ‘framing this apology, both the language and the nature of the apology, in a consultative and respectful way’.
 NSDC members advocated strongly for a full package of measures to accompany the apology, including compensation.

-Former NSDC Indigenous Co Chair Helen Moran lobbied tirelessly, arguing that it must be truly meaningful to the Stolen Generations, and that it recognise the ongoing need for the Bringing them home Report’s recommendations to be fully implemented.
-Ultimately, the NSDC’s advice on the wording of the Apology delivered by Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made – in spite of the fact that the Federal Government would not agree to monetary compensation.
+Former NSDC Co-Chair Helen Moran lobbied tirelessly, arguing that it must be truly meaningful to the Stolen Generations, and that it recognise the ongoing need for the Bringing them home Report’s recommendations to be fully implemented.
+Ultimately, the NSDC’s advice on the wording of the Apology delivered by then Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made – in spite of the fact that the Federal Government would not agree to monetary compensation.

 Whilst the Apology represented a significant step toward healing and reconciliation, the NSDC designed the campaign as a means of holding the government to account for exploring options for compensation, reparations, the return of stolen wages, and the provision of trauma support and healing initiatives to the Stolen Generations.
-Without real action of this kind, the NSDC argued that the Apology would be remembered by many Stolen Generations survivors as a tokenistic gesture by a government unwilling to back up its words with action.
+Without real action of this kind, the NSDC argued that the Apology would be remembered by many Stolen Generations survivors as a tokenistic gesture by a government unwilling to support its words with action.

 This notion led to the development of the NSDC’s 'SORRY.
 Still Living on Borrowed Time!' campaign, the purpose of which has been to draw attention to the fact that the majority of Stolen Generations survivors are now Elders and senior citizens, and that there is little time remaining for them to see the recommendations of the Bringing them home Report implemented – especially those related to compensation measures.